usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/Typechecker/Typechecker.md

 .Description

-A http://en.wikipedia.org/wiki/Type_system[type system] is a set of rules that defines how values, variables and functions may be used in a given programming languages.
+A [type system](http://en.wikipedia.org/wiki/Type_system) is a set of rules that defines how values, variables and functions may be used in a given programming languages.

 A type checker, checks that these rules are enforced.
 The moment that type checking can be done differs